-Carpal tunnel, neck, back, shoulder and knee injuries are the most common injuries on the job.
+Carpal tunnel neck & back, shoulder and knee injuries are the most common injuries on the job.
 Any injury can be stressful and many questions can arise.
 Under Kansas law an injured worker is not legally required to obtain the services of an attorney, however, such injured worker if proceeding on his own (pro se) will be held to the same standard as an attorney.
-Contact Randy Stalcup.
-He has almost 40 years of experience in workers compensation claims.
+Contact Us.

 Workers’ Compensation Lawyer in Wichita KS

 There are certain time requirements that must be followed to preserve an injured workers claim.
 Failure to do so can result in the denial of all worker’s compensation benefits.
 Since the claim is time sensitive it is important for the injured worked to contact an experienced workers’ compensation attorney immediately.